harrietmturner/harrietmturner.github.io/_pages/about.md

 **September 2025**: I attended the UK Space Weather and Space Environment meeting in Sheffield.

 **September 2025**: I started a new position at the UK Met Office as a space weather scientist.
+It is exciting to start something new, but also sad to leave behind everyone I have worked with at the University of Reading.

 **May 2025**: I recently completed my training with North Dartmoor Search and Rescue Team.
 More details can be found [here](https://www.reading.ac.uk/news/2025/University-News/Space-scientist-Harriet-Turner-joins-mountain-rescue-team).